Tuesday, November 5, 2019 / by Brooke Cole

 The index has been holding in the mid 60 range since May of this year.
 Readings that are above 50 points are considered positive and show that builders are confident in moving forward with new construction.
 Low interest rates and a solid demand are continuing to fuel builders sentiments even thought there have been some ongoing supply challenges that have hindered the affordability of the housing being built.

 National Association of Home Builders (NAHB) Chief Economist Robert Dietz says, "Solid should formations and attractive mortgage rates are contributing to a positive builder outlook.
 However, builders are expressing growing concerns regarding uncertainty stemming from the trade dispute with China."
-NAHB's home building index does indicate that t ...
+NAHB's home building index does indicate that the s2 ...